Keeping your book-keeping up-to-date

 Keep on dancin’

 When you’re managing a small business, you should try to succeed in keeping on top of your book-keeping.
-However, if you’re anything like me you will put your clients’ needs before your own and you will sometimes get behind in your book-keeping.
+However, if you’re anything like me you will put your clients’ needs before your own and sometimes get behind in your book-keeping.

 Don’t beat yourself up about it when you do.
 Just catch up and move on.
 Because running a business is like a dance: two steps forward, one step back.
 If you keep going in the right direction, you’ll get there in the end.